dreger/kqdreger.com/pages/masthead.md

 _Energy, diction, honesty._

-Welcome, my name is Kyle Dreger, and I write and produce this website.
-Occasionally, guest editor Dr. Christopher B. Durr will take over.
-Topics include technology, design, video games, and science.
+Welcome.
+My name is Kyle Dreger, and I write and produce this website.
+I currently work as a user experience designer at the Patriot Software Companies.

+Topics for this column include technology, design, video games, and science.
+When I'm not available, Dr. Christopher B. Durr will take over as guest editor.

 ## Contact